BenjaminVierstraete2/Facial_Recognition_dogdoor/README.md

 ## Face recognition

-For recognising wich dog face was detected i used a CNN network implementing techniques from FaceNet. the techniques used are:
+For recognising which dog face was detected i used a CNN network implementing techniques from FaceNet. the techniques used are:
 * Triplet loss
 * Residual blocks (ResNet)